vinceskahan/v5wiki/dashboards.md

 Generate reports using the built-in plotting and template mechanisms built-in.
 These reports consist of text, RSS XML, HTML, and image files.
 Templates are written using the Cheetah and dot-code syntax built-in to weeWX.

-Update frequency: Reports are generated/updated once per archive interval.
+*Update frequency:* Reports are generated/updated once per archive interval.

-Local/Remote: Reports can be copied/synchronized to a remote location using FTP, FTPS, or rsync.
+*Local/Remote:* Reports can be copied/synchronized to a remote location using FTP, FTPS, or rsync.

-Examples:

-* Responsive
-* mesowx
-* exfoliation
-* simple
-* amphibian
+*Examples:* Responsive, exfoliation, simple, amphibian

 ## Use case 3: Reports from non-weeWX template frameworks

 Use weeWX to generate a data file in the format required by a non-weeWX template, possibly generating plots and additional files in the process.
 In this case, the templates have been created and maintained independently of weeWX.
 These templates typically read data from one or more text files.
 For example, many of these templates expect sensor readings in a `realtime.txt` or `customraw.txt` file.
 They may also use plotted data rendered as image files.

-Update frequency: Reports are updated every archive interval.
+*Update frequency:* Reports are updated every archive interval.

-Local/Remote:  Reports can be copied/synchronized to a remote location using FTP, FTPS, or rsync.
+*Local/Remote:* Reports can be copied/synchronized to a remote location using FTP, FTPS, or rsync.

-Examples:

-* Saratoga
-* Leuven
-* Steel-Series
-* Weather-for-you
+*Examples:* Saratoga, Leuven, Steel-Series, Weather-for-you

+## Use case 4: Local display of data in real time

+In this scenario, weeWX emits data at each LOOP, typically as fast as the hardware produces it.
+The reporting system receives the data and displays it immediately, typically pushing it to any clients that are viewing the report.

+For example, weeWX might save LOOP data to a json file, then JavaScript plots poll the json file for changes, reloading the file and updating the display on each change.

+*Update frequency:* Data are updated as frequently as the hardware sends it (every LOOP packet).

+*Local/Remote:* Typically local, especially if the updates happen frequently.

+*Examples:* mesowx

-## Use case 3: Feed into a data aggregation/reporting service
+## Use case 5: Feed into a data aggregation/reporting service

 In this scenario, weeWX feeds into a separate service that aggregates, stores, and reports data.

-Examples:

-* weeRT (EXPERIMENTAL)
-* Influx
-* EmonCMS
-* SEG
-* ThingSpeak
-* meteotemplate

-## Use case 4: Local display of data in real time

-In this scenario, weeWX emits data

-For example
-emit data to json file on every loop.  javascript plotting polls the json file for changes, reloads data on each change.

-## Use case 5: Remote display

-This can be done with a combination of elements from the other use cases.

-For example, the Saratoga template can be updated on every LOOP packet by emitting a realtime.txt file then transferring that file at each LOOP packet (instead of once per archive interval).

-As another example, a dashboard of grafana plots will update as soon as new data arrive in influx, whether influx is hosted locally or remote.
-Use the influx uploader and set the binding to loop instead of archive.
+*Update frequency:* Data are updated as frequently as the hardware sends it (every LOOP packet), or at each archive interval.

+*Local/Remote:* The report display can be on the same computer running weeWX, same network as weeWX, or in the cloud.

+*Examples:* weeRT (EXPERIMENTAL), Influx, EmonCMS, SEG, ThingSpeak, meteotemplate

 ## Things to consider